Kalamantania

-Kalamantania whiteheadi is a species of air-breathing land snail, terrestrial pulmonate gastropod mollusks in the family Dyakiidae.
+Kalamantania whiteheadi is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Dyakiidae.

 Kalamantania whiteheadi is the only species in the genus Kalamantania.

 Description

 This species was originally discovered and described as Helicarion (?) whiteheadi by Henry Haversham Godwin-Austen in 1891.

 Godwin-Austen's original text (the type description) reads as follows:

 Helicarion (?) whiteheadi, n. sp.
 (Plate v. fig. 1.)